Reviews You Can Rely On

 Mediocre traction

 The Asics Novablast 5 is a standard-fitting, versatile running shoe that rides significantly better than most.
 From its trampoline-effect midsole to its agile 9 mm drop to its geometric outsole, this exciting running shoe will take you through your training in comfort.
 Asics masterfully combined the traits of a maximally cushioned shoe that readily absorbs impacts with a non-plated midsole that provides powerful energy return and a more aggressive rocker angle and apex (we measured 26.5 degrees, 61.9% forward from the heel), making this a great shoe for runners and runs of all types.
-If you're trying to pick up the pace a bit, the Brooks Hyperion Max 2 takes things up a notch with a full-length plastic plate that makes it a bit snappier.
-It's not quite as comfortable and cushioned as the Novablast, but it strikes a very good balance of speed and comfort.
+Exercise specialist and our lead tester Ally Arcuri notes, “I kept wanting to run in this shoe because of its balance between comfort and pep.”
 While the Novablast houses a pretty chunky-looking design in its near-maximal 40 mm stack, its lightweight materials prevent it from feeling too thick or imbalanced underfoot.
 Everyone on our testing team loved this shoe, from speed workouts to long-distance cruises.

 As with many road-specific shoes, the Asics Novablast 5 lacks the traction necessary for wintery surfaces, though its updated outsole pattern is slightly better than it previously was.
 The Novablast does everything well except for gripping a damp road, taking it out of contention as a crossover shoe for trails.
 If you need more traction but still want this level of comfort, the Asics Gel-Kayano 31 might be more what you're looking for.
 The Novablast is also on the heavier side of things, weighing 7.30 ounces per shoe (size 6.5).
-Though it doesn't feel as clunky as that weight makes it sound, runners looking to cut shoe weight may appreciate the Hoka Mach 6 a bit more.
-The Mach 6 is nearly as good as the Novablast, making it a very versatile shoe, but weighs just 6.27 ounces per shoe.
-Still, knowing that the Novablast offers a balanced ride with bouncy energy return, we'll gladly tote around the extra few ounces.
-Runners needing a single high-performing shoe will enjoy the pep, comfort, and look of the updated Novablast.
+Though it doesn't feel as clunky as that weight makes it sound, runners looking to cut shoe weight may appreciate a lighterweight option.
+The Asics Superblast 2 weighs slightly less, but offers a bit more responsive energy.
+In terms of versatility, the Adidas Adizero Evo SL is slightly higher scoring since it offers a more moderate stack.
+Even still, runners needing a single high-performing shoe will enjoy the pep, comfort, and look of the updated Novablast.

-The previous version of this shoe — the Novablast 4 — was our previous overall recommendation.
+The previous version of this shoe — the Novablast 4 — was our previous top recommendation.
 It has a slightly lower stack height with a touch more responsiveness.
-If you can find this prior version for a good price, we solidly recommend it.
+You can currently find this shoe on sale for $20-30 below regular prices in a wide range of colors and sizes.

 Read more: Asics Novablast 5 review